 If you have any questions specific to a particular discipline, please contact the appropriate Department Head:

 Thayer Academy has a rich athletic tradition.
-There are many opportunities for freshmen to get involved during one or more of the three athletic seasons.
-While participation in interscholastic sports is not mandatory, it is highly encouraged, and many of our students compete in all three seasons.
+Ninth Graders are required to play interscholatic sports during two of the three seasons.
 This link will take you to the Athletics section of the website.

 Winter Wars is a spirited week-long competition in mid-February, where freshmen, sophomores, juniors, and seniors compete in crazy games, each class hoping to earn the most points by the end of the week.
 On each of the five days, each class can earn points for community service, class spirit, and a variety of creatively-designed competitions.
 For community service, students bring in items that are requested by different charitable organizations in the greater Boston area.
 For example, in past years, we’ve collected canned goods for the Braintree Food Pantry, toiletries for local shelters, and children’s books for ReadBoston.

 If you see your child leaving the house in the morning dressed all in blue, or wearing a diving mask and bathing suit on a day when the temperature is hovering in the teens, not to worry, he or she is just trying to earn spirit points for the freshman class.
 Each class is assigned a different costume theme for each day of the week.
 When the students gather for the daily competitions, the faculty votes to determine the class that has done the best job of dressing up and the class that has the most spirit.
 Finally, points can also be earned for winning different competitions like tug-of-war, the Olympic Relay, and the Great Race.